yashkhadilkar/fifa-world-cup-bid-analysis/README.md

 **Serving (Snowflake):** LoadSnowflake loads three fact tables into the FACTS schema with atomic rollback: if any table fails, all tables from that run are dropped.
 LoadDimensions then populates the DIMENSIONS schema with DIM_COUNTRY and DIM_INDICATOR using the World Bank API for human-readable names.

-**Visualization (Tableau):** A Tableau dashboard connects to Snowflake and provides interactive exploration of hosting readiness and historical impact.
+**Visualization (Tableau):** A Tableau dashboard connects to Snowflake and provides interactive exploration of hosting similarity and historical impact.

 Luigi orchestrates all tasks with dependency resolution.
 The pipeline is idempotent: re-running skips completed tasks.